 - Injunctive relief

-Once a court finds there was no cause for eviction, tenants will be given a Writ of Reentry, which will allow them to return into the leased premises.
+A court which finds the landlord has done a constructive eviction may give tenants a Writ of Reentry, which will allow them to return to the leased premises.

 When Can a Landlord Constructively Evict a Tenant?